Generic Name: ciprofloxacin (sip-roe-FLOX-a-sin)

 - Do not use a sunlamp or tanning bed or booth.

 If you have a severe reaction from the sun, check with your doctor.

 Ciprofloxacin injection may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
-Make sure you know how you react to ciprofloxacin before you drive, use machines, or do anything else that can be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how ciprofloxacin affects you.
 If these reactions are especially bothersome, check with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.